pylasnier/cv/src/bucket.md

 2020 -- present

 :   **University of Cambridge, St. Catharine's College**\
-Engineering MEng, 3^rd^ year student
+Engineering, 4^th^ year student

-    Years 1 and 2: 1^st^ (76% in Year 2)
+    Class I BA (rank 40 of 277 in Year 3)

-    Studying for Aerospace and Aerothermal Engineering
+    Studying for MEng in Aerospace and Aerothermal Engineering\
+(modules incl.
+Computer Systems and Algorithms & Data Structures)

 2018 -- 2020